juniperover/apero-website/content/project/student-opportunities/index.md

 ---
 title: "Student Supervision & Volunteer Opportunities"
-subtitle: "I am currently available to supervise PhD, Masters, and Honours students."
+subtitle: "I am currently available to supervise Masters and Honours students."
-excerpt: "If you're interested in research on power, status, hierarchy, and/or negotiations, I'm happy to discuss potential supervision."
+excerpt: "If you're interested in research on power, status, hierarchy, and/or negotiations, I'm happy to discuss potential supervision.
+For PhD supervision, I can currently consider only a very compelling match."
 date:  2021-07-24
 author: "Jen Overbeck"
 draft: false